markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Markdown for Sphinx

 Using Markdown with Sphinx requires the Recommonmark plugin, which enables authoring in Markdown using the CommonMark specification of Markdown.
-(Only the CommonMark specification of Markdown is supported by the MARKUP theme.)
+(Only the CommonMark specification of Markdown is supported by MARKUP.)
 The Recommonmark plugin enables the ability to use Markdown *and* Sphinx directive formatting within the same file, which makes available to Markdown-based topics the more powerful aspects of Sphinx formatting and content management.

 ### Recommonmark Plugin